Last updated: January 2019

 In order for you to subscribe to our newsletter, we require some personal data (First Name, Last Name, Organization, Email).

 We use MailChimp, a third-party service provider based in the United States (US) and provided by The Rocket Science Group, to manage recipients and send our bi-monthly newsletter.
-When you subscribe to our newsletter, your personal details (Name, Email, Job, Organization) will be sent to a server operated by The Rocket Science Group in the US and stored there in accordance with the Swiss-US Privacy Shield and the EU-US Privacy Shield.
+When you subscribe to our newsletter, your personal details (Name, Email, Job, Organization) will be sent to a server operated by The Rocket Science Group in the US, and with which the Geneva Academy has entered into guarantees (Standard Contractual Clauses).
 You can consult MailChimp Privacy Policy for more information.

 We have disabled open tracking for our newsletter campaigns, so we do not track who opens our newsletter and who clicks on the links inside.
 We also do not enable any other tracking or analytics tracking on MailChimp and have excluded our data from MailChimp’s data science projects.